MicrosoftDocs/windows-dev-docs/hub/apps/trace-processing/extensibility.md

 Many kinds of trace data have built-in support in [TraceProcessor](https://docs.microsoft.com/dotnet/api/microsoft.windows.eventtracing.traceprocessor), but if you have your other providers that you would like to analyze (including your own custom providers), that data is also available from the trace live while processing occurs.

+> [!NOTE]
+> This part of the API is in preview and under active development.
+It may change in future releases.

-For example, here is a simple way to get the list of providers IDs in a trace:
+For example, here is a simple way to get the list of providers IDs in a trace.

 ```csharp
 // Open a trace with TraceProcessor.Create() and call Run...